jsdelivrbot/project-2/README.md

     - Download Node.js.
     - cd into project folder and run `npm install` to install project and package dependencies.
     - Run `npm run dev` to start nodemon development server.
-    - Navigate to localhost:3000 and viola!
+    - Navigate to localhost:3000 and voila!